ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

 <a name="organisationgroupsgetorganisationgroupsforvehicle"></a>
 # **OrganisationGroupsGetOrganisationGroupsForVehicle**
-> CsApiApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroupsForVehicle (int? vehicleId, string xChronosheetsAuth)
+> CSApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroupsForVehicle (int? vehicleId, string xChronosheetsAuth)

 Get org groups for a particular vehicle